Blockchain Identity Management: Enabling control over Identity

 Step 3: Smart contracts generating trust score of the person

 Suppose there is a score that determines the trustworthiness of a person.

 Smart contracts containing the business logic can generate a trust score for a user from the information provided by them while creating a self-sovereign identity.

 Every time any company will have to access specific details of a person for authentication purposes, a notification will be sent to the individuals owning the identity.

-Once the user allows the companies to access their details, third-parties can use the identifiable information for authenticating a person.
-Also, individuals will be able to trace for what purpose their PII has been used.
+Once the user allows the companies to access their details, third parties can use the identifiable information for authenticating a person.
+Also, individuals will be able to trace the purpose for which their PII has been used.

 Blockchain does not store the user’s data or information.
 Instead, the transactions made between identity holders and companies will only be recorded on the blockchain.

 For example, if an immigration authority verifies the person’s identity via an app, then that transaction will be added on the blockchain and visible to all the connected nodes.

 Suppose a person named Alex needs to authenticate himself to apply for study abroad programs.
 Thus, the education center can validate his identity quickly because of the blockchain-enabled identity management app.

 Alex will provide the unique ID number to the center, enabling them to submit the request for accessing information.
 After he validates the request, the education hub can check his documents, and the transaction will be recorded on the blockchain.